xactprint/Gestion-Ecoles-APP/README.md

-online course registration by using html,css,js,and php and final year and engineering project
+online course registration by using html,css,js,and php

 UI part with Html,css,php,bootstrap and mysql database